michaelaffare/michaelaffare.github.io/portfolio/tswd/project_part1.md

 # The worth of a CMU MISM degree in the US job market...
-### A visualization of value and demand placed on the Carnegie Mellon University's Master of Information Systems Management degree in the US
+### A visualization of the value and demand associated with the Carnegie Mellon University's Master of Information Systems Management degree in the US job market

 [Home](readme.md)